smplcod/acpc/README.md

 - Public pages use a collapsible sidebar with icon tooltips and home link
 - Admin pages have a separate collapsible menu
 - Code split between `src/user` and `src/admin`
-- Admin pages display "Subpages:" at the end via a dedicated component
+- Admin pages display "Subpages:" at the end with a full URL tree
+- Navigation sidebars derive from the same tree; admin lists all URLs, public lists non-admin URLs
 - Admin dev charts with 20 Recharts examples for users data

 # ACP+Charts сomming soon